1 Week in Crete Itinerary: How to see the best part of the island without a car

 Chania, pronounced Haa·nee·uh, is the former capital of Crete and a beautiful city, with a rich history.
 Its old Venetian harbor is extremely picturesque and worth a visit alone.
 I loved getting lost through its tiny, colorful streets and it remained my favorite Greek city to date.

 The town has a slightly ruined look, but I think that only adds to its charm.
 In fact, on one of the evenings, we ate at a restaurant that was literally located in a ruined building and it was one of the most romantic dinner dates we had.
 The place is called Mesostrato.

 As I already mentioned, Balos is the other pink beach in Crete (I found the hues to be a bit more intense than in Elafonisi).
 It’s approximately 50 km away from Chania, so I couldn’t miss the chance of seeing it.

-The boat takes about an hour to get to Balos, stays there for around 2h, then it goes to Gramouvosa island where it waits for about 30 minutes for you to hike up to the old fortress for a beautiful panorama, and then it returns.
+The boat takes about an hour to get to Balos, stays there for around 2,5h, then goes to Gramouvosa island where it waits for about 30 minutes for you to hike up to the old fortress for a beautiful panorama, and then it returns.

 I actually didn’t go up to the fortress on Gramovousa, rather I preferred to use the time we had there for one last swimming session since we were leaving Crete the next day.

 Even though I wish we had way more time in Balos, the cruise trip was a pleasant and comfortable way to visit the beach.

 The alternative is to go by car on a narrow dirt road more suitable for 4×4 cars and then descend a huge slope, which you’ll need to climb back upon leaving.

 Crete itinerary without a car FAQs